cstrobbe/aegis-project/README.md

 # AEGIS Project Website (Static Version)

-This repository contains a static version of the AEGIS project website (which is currently a Joomla-based website available at [www.aegis-project.eu](http://www.aegis-project.eu/)).
+This repository contains a static version of part of the AEGIS project website (which was a Joomla-based website available at [www.aegis-project.eu](http://www.aegis-project.eu/)).

 ## Related Repositories